EEJSS/ModuleLoader-GUI/README.md

 - Connect to Xbox Live.

-If you have any further questions regarding SDK or DashLaunch, those will not be answered.
-You can find plenty of guides online on the basics of setting those two up.
+If you have any further questions regarding SDK, DashLaunch, or xex files.. those will not be answered.
+You can find plenty of guides online for acquiring those files and setting them up.